survivejs/webpack-book/manuscript/02_compared.md

 You could say [webpack](https://webpack.js.org/) takes a more monolithic approach than Browserify.
 Whereas Browserify consists of multiple small tools, webpack comes with a core that provides a lot of functionality out of the box.

 Webpack core can be extended using specific *loaders* and *plugins*.
-It gives control over how it *resolves* the modules, making it possible to adapt your build to match-specific situations and work-around packages that don't work perfectly out of the box.
+It gives control over how it *resolves* the modules, making it possible to adapt your build to match specific situations and workaround packages that don't work correctly out of the box.

 Compared to the other tools, webpack might come with some initial complexity, but it makes up for this through its broad feature set.
 It is an advanced tool that requires patience.
 But once you understand the basic ideas behind it, webpack becomes powerful.

 ## Conclusion

 Webpack solves a fair share of common web development problems.
-If you know it well, it will save a great deal of time although it will take some time to learn to use it.
+If you know it well, it will save lots of time although it will take some time to learn to use it.
 Instead of jumping to a complex webpack based boilerplate, consider spending time with simpler setups first and developing your own.
-The setups will make more sense after that.
+The configuration will make more sense after that.

 The next chapter explains what webpack is in greater detail.
-That provides a good basis for delving deeper.
+That provides a suitable basis for delving deeper.